ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 ## 7.3.
 BPI Data Orchestration

-To accommodate a high-volume, low latency environment with many data changes, BPI Data Orchestration has the following requirements:
+To accommodate a high-volume, Low Latency environment with many data changes, BPI Data Orchestration has the following requirements:

 #### **[R289]**
 Data Orchestration utilized in a BPI MUST NOT be a single point of failure.